Last Updated on August 25, 2020 by Christopher G Mendla

 One tool to protect your site is Wordfence Security.
 You can use it ‘out of the box’ but it pays to go through and check the configuration.
 You can block users when their attempted logins fail after a certain number of tries.

 The default behavior of images in your post leaves a lot to be desired.
-A plugin such as Huge IT Lightbox will enhance your user’s experience.
+A plugin such as Responsive Lightbox and Gallery will enhance your user’s experience.
 When a user clicks on an image in a post, a lightbox will show the image full size.

 Users sharing your site via social media can help grow your site quickly.
 There are social media plugins that will manage displaying buttons for social sharing.
 Sassy Social Media is one tool.
 You will need to tweak the configuration a bit.
 Don’t forget to check how the sharing buttons render on tablets and mobile devices.

 Pro tip – Keep the number of social media choices limited.
 Don’t be tempted to add them all or your page will look like a carnival.

 The editor installed with WordPress is a basic version of the TinyMCE Editior.
 Your formatting choices are very limited.
 Installing the TinyMCE Advanced plugin will allow much more control over the formatting of your posts.